Submission deadline: 24th February 2019

 What we offer

 We will help you make your session the best it can be, both through our feedback process prior to the submissions deadline and our shepherding process if your session is accepted.
-More detail on these stages is here.
+More detail on these stages is provided in the submission and selection process.

 The first two named presenters of each accepted session receive a free ticket to SPA Software in Practice.
 If you have already purchased a ticket before the programme is announced, you will receive a full refund.
-See here for conditions.
+We have set out the terms and conditions for our speakers; please be sure to read before applying.

 The conference is not run for profit but we do have some funds available to help cover travel and accommodation expenses for speakers whose employer will not cover their expenses.
 If this applies to you, please tick the travel assistance box when you submit your proposal and we’ll get in touch if your talk is selected.
 (Along with speakers' names, this field won't be visible to anyone during the review process.)